Stories

 Let’s Connect Summer Program reaches out to Veterans

-“Throughout the summer I have developed a true passion for this foundation and their core values.
+Student 1: “Throughout the summer I have developed a true passion for this foundation and their core values.
 I strongly believe that the message of hope, care and respect is one that can be spread over the world.
-It is a message that is so simple yet, often times forgotten about.
+It is a message that is so simple yet, oftentimes forgotten about.
 I had the opportunity to pass some of the Caring Coins along.
 Words can’t describe the feeling you receive when you give someone one of these coins.
 Your heart feels warm and tingly and a smile instantly takes over your face.
-You know that you have not only preformed a selfless act of kindness but that you really have made an impression in someone else’s life…the fact that something so small and so simple can have such a strong and deep impact is unbelievable.”
+You know that you have not only performed a selfless act of kindness but that you really have made an impression on someone else’s life…the fact that something so small and so simple can have such a strong and deep impact is unbelievable.”

 Caring Day at MEMS, Manchester, VT